SimplePDF/pdf-filler-with-robocorp-assistant/README.md

 # How to use the PDF Filler with Robocorp Assistant

-_This repository is an example – clone it and modify the `VARIABLES` in the `tasks.robot` file to match your needs_
+1. Clone this repository
+2. Modify the `VARIABLES` in the `tasks.robot` file You should replace the `COMPANY_IDENTIFIER` with your own, and specify the files you want to display in the dropdown.
+3. Connect the PDF Filler to your Robocorp Control Room

 ## Via User-Interface (for technical and non-technical users)